 The Nike 3D Seismic Survey ("Survey") was conducted by Terrex Pty Ltd. ("Terrex") on the Prospect's South Block.
 Terrex completed the Survey fieldwork on October 30, 2016.
-For Terrex's services, Discovery paid a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,379,000 based on the average exchange rate actually received on US\$ funds advanced to pay Terrex).
-After completing the Survey, Discovery suspended the License on its own initiative to preserve the end date for the third year of its work commitment and beyond.
-Subsequent to completion of the Survey fieldwork, the data gathered was delivered to a geophysical processor in Dallas, Texas.
+For Terrex's services, the Company paid a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,379,000 based on the average exchange rate actually received on US\$ funds advanced to pay Terrex).
+After completing the Survey, the Company suspended the License on its own initiative to preserve the end date for the third year of its work commitment and beyond.
+Subsequent to completion of the Survey fieldwork, the data gathered was delivered to a geophysical processor in Dallas,

+Texas.
 Through a series of technical steps, the raw data was converted to analytical quality information and delivered to its geophysical advisor just prior to the end of 2016.
 Interpretation of the processed data included advanced technical analysis by specialized consultants.
-The ongoing work has developed an inventory or more than 30 leads judged to be potential areas of crude oil accumulations.
-These initial prospective locations were prioritized and the results were presented to a potential source of significant capital to fund an initial drilling program.
-This source is referred to below as the "Original Investor," and the capital will be sought pursuant to an option arrangement that Discovery has with the Original Investor and that is described in the section captioned "Liquidity and Capital Resources - Major Financing Efforts and Other Sources of Capital" below.
-If the Original Investor does not elect to provide financing, an alternative major capital raising transaction to continue moving the Company's business plan forward will be necessary.
+The ongoing work has developed an inventory of more than 30 leads judged to be potential areas of crude oil accumulations.
+These initial prospective locations were prioritized and the results were presented to a potential source of significant capital ("DEC Funding") to finance an initial drilling program.
+The capital will be sought pursuant to an option arrangement that the Company has with DEC Funding and that is described in the section captioned "Liquidity and Capital Resources - Major Financing Efforts and Other Sources of Capital" below.
+If DEC Funding does not elect to provide financing, an alternative major capital raise will be necessary to continue moving the Company's business plan forward.
 In the interim, efforts are ongoing to raise limited amounts of additional capital to cover ongoing general and administrative expenses.
-No assurance can be provided that Discovery will be able to obtain additional funding.
+No assurance can be provided that the Company will be able to obtain additional funding.

-In the remainder of this Report, Australian dollar amounts are prefaced by "AU\$" while United States dollar amounts are prefaced simply by "\$" or (when used in close proximity to Australian dollar amounts) by "US\$."
+In the remainder of this Report, Australian dollar amounts are prefaced by "AU\$" while United States dollar amounts are prefaced simply by "\$" or (when used in close proximity to Australian dollar amounts) by "U\$\$."
 When United States dollar amounts are given as equivalents of Australian dollar amounts, such United States dollar amounts are approximations only and not exact figures.

-During the three months ended August 31, 2017 exchange rates varied from a low of US\$1.00/AU\$1.2429 to a high of US\$1.00/AU\$1.3532.
-Over the six months ended August 31, 2017, exchange rates ranged from a low of US\$1.00/AU\$1.2429 to a high of US\$1.00/AU\$1.3602.
+During the three months ended November 30, 2017 exchange rates varied from a low of U\$\$1.00/AU\$1.2314 to a high of U\$\$1.00/AU\$1.3268.
+Over the nine months ended November 30, 2017, exchange rates ranged from a low of U\$\$1.00/AU\$1.2314 to a high of U\$\$1.00/AU\$1.3602.